leagueofbeards/Exportinator/README.md

 Creating templates
 -----

-The templates are plan HTML, with simple template tags sprinked throughout them.
+The templates are plain HTML, with simple template tags sprinked throughout them.
 The tags use the following pattern:

 `{tag}` or `{title}` or `{content}`